McLarenCollege/treasure_islands_challenge/README.md

 # Treasure Islands
 You are a treasure hunter with a map of buried treasure on several islands.
 You know the value of the treasure on each island, and the cost of travelling between islands.
+The net profit is the total treasue minus the total cost of travel.

 Note:
 - **You must start and end at the 'Home' island**
 - You can visit any location multiple times, but you will only get the treasure for that location once
-- It may be that staying Home produces the maximum profit (ie. all routes give negative profit)
+- It may be that staying Home produces the maximum net profit (ie. all routes give negative profit)

+Write a function `calculateProfit` which takes a list of locations and a list of travel costs, and calculates the maximum profit.

+For example:

 ![map](./Treasure%20Islands.png)

-Write a function which takes a list of locations and a list of travel costs, and calculates the maximum profit:
+You code should look like this:

 ```js